 To quickly search for images, do the following:

-- Enter your search term(s) in the empty third field.
+- Enter your search term(s) in the field labeled "What would you like to see today?".
 Tips: use quotation marks for phrases and use Boolean operators such as AND, OR, and NOT.
 The case (upper case vs. lower case) doesn't matter.

-Step 3: Gather the Images in a Lightbox
+Step 3: Gather Your Images in My Images

-Once you find images you might want to download, you can add each of them to a Lightbox.
-Lightboxes are a good way to gather all potential images on one page, compare them, decide which best suit your needs, and then download multiple images all at once.
-Note: the Lightbox is cleared every time you leave Image Quest or close your browser window.
+Once you find images you might want to download, you can add each of them to a personal repository called My Images.
+My Images is a good way to collect all potential images on one page, compare them, decide which best suit your needs, and then download multiple images all at once.
+Note: the My Images repository is cleared every time you close your browser window.

-Once you've added images to your Lightbox, you can access your Lightbox via the Lightbox button at the upper right hand corner of the page.
-Clicking on the title of an image takes you to more information about the image.
-Clicking on the image itself brings up a larger version of the image.
+To add images to My Images, select the image you would like to keep and choose the Add to My Images tab.
+Clicking on an image takes you to more information about the image, and then clicking on the image again brings up a larger version of the image.

 Step 4: Download the Images

 Your download will be in the form of a ZIP file named "media.zip".
 This file includes your images plus a file named "media.txt" which contains information about each of the images you downloaded.
-Some tips for faculty adding images to Desire2Learn course materials: The text in the Caption field can be used as your alt text (see Step 6).
-Additionally, Image Quest provides four different image citation versions for you to use: MLA, APA, Harvard, and Chicago Manual of Style.
-Select the version you wish to copy from the "drop-down" menu.
+The text in the Caption field can be used as your alt text (see Step 6).

 Step 5: Resize the Images

-The recommended sizes for images in the D2L environment are as follows:
+The recommended sizes for images in the Brightspace environment are as follows:

-- Course Home page wider column (the News widget, for instance): 460 pixels maximum width
+- Course Home page wider column (the Announcements widget, for instance): 600 pixels maximum width

-Step 6: Add the Images and Alt Text to Your D2L Course
+Step 6: Add the Images and Alt Text to Your Brightspace Course